(UPDATED ON APRIL 16 WITH YET ANOTHER DEATH.)

 Litvinenko's death is unusual because the assassins, both former FSB officers, are known by name and there is ample evidence, in addition to a deathbed statement by Litvinenko, that Putin ordered his murder because he was a whistle-blower who assailed the Russian leader in public, accusing him of running a gangster state, protecting drug dealers, and ordering the murder of Politkovskaya and Putin dissident exile leader Berezovsky, who survived Litvinenko by seven years.

-The poisoning of Sergei Skripal with a nerve agent on March 4 in Salisbury, England has the earmarks of a Putin-ordered hit.
+The poisoning of Sergei Skripal and his daughter with a powerful nerve agent identified as Russian-made Novichok No. 5 on March 4 in Salisbury, England has the earmarks of a Putin-ordered hit.
+(Both are recovering.)

 Skirpal, a colonel in the KGB, had been recruited by MI6, the British intelligence service, and became a double agent who revealed the identities of several Russian spies working in Britain before being imprisoned in Russia in 2006.
 He was part of a 2010 spy swap, was not a known Putin critic and ostensibly had lived quietly in the cathedral town.